 Children who grow up in homes in which domestic abuse is taking place will always be affected, regardless of whether they actually witness any violence or not.
 Experiencing or witnessing domestic abuse as a child may lead to the development of a range of developmental, behavioural and emotional problems.
 Early intervention is one of the best ways to counteract the effects of witnessing abuse.
 There are a number of ways to help children overcome the trauma:

-If you are worried about the effects that an abusive relationship is having on your child and you would like to access support and advice, you can click here for details of agencies that can help.
-You can also give us a call on our confidential helpline 020 8317 8273.
+If you are worried about the effects that an abusive relationship is having on your child and you would like to access support and advice, see below for details of agencies that can help.
+You can also give us a call on our confidential Referral and Advice line 020 8317 8273.

-You can get help and advice about a wide range of issues, talk to a counsellor online
+Here you can get help and advice about a wide range of issues and talk to a counsellor online.

 Helpline: 0800 1111

 For parents/carers with adolescent children.
-Includes helpline, individual counselling, weekly drop-in sessions and ‘Living with challenging behaviour’ courses.
-Self- referral available.
+Offers a helpline, individual counselling, weekly drop-in sessions and ‘Living with challenging behaviour’ courses.
+Self-referral available.